 Kingston is a tiny town located in the state of Arkansas.
 With a population of 97 people and just one neighborhood, Kingston is the 334th largest community in Arkansas.
-Kingston has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Kingston was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Kingston economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Kingston, where the median household income is .

 Kingston real estate is some of the most expensive in Arkansas, although Kingston house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Kingston is generally considered to be a blue-collar town.
-57.89% of the Kingston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kingston is a blue-collar town, with 57.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kingston is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Kingston who work in community and social services (42.11%), office and administrative support (0.00%), and sales jobs (0.00%).

 Because of many things, Kingston is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kingston really has some of the features that families look for when choosing a good community to raise children.
 Is Kingston perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Kingston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kingston doesn't have a public transportation system that people use for their commute.

 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White.
 Important ancestries of people in Kingston include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.